asael697/nortsTest/README.md

 #> A = 0.50769, p-value = 0.1954
 ```

-The null hypothesis is that the process follows a normal distribution,
+The null hypothesis is that the data has a normal distribution and
-at *α* = 0.05 significance level the alternative hypothesis is rejected
+therefore, follows a Gaussian Process.
+At *α* = 0.05 significance level
-and wrongly concludes the process has a normal distribution.
-Applying
+the alternative hypothesis is rejected and wrongly concludes the data
-the Lobato and Velasco’s test of our package, the initial hypothesis is
+follows a Gaussian process.
+Applying the Lobato and Velasco’s test of
-rejected.
-Therefore, the process *does not* follow a normal
-distribution.
+our package, the null hypothesis is correctly rejected.

 ``` r
 lobato.test(x)